From BR Bullpen

 He joined the French baseball academy (Le Pôle France baseball) based in Rouen in 2009 as a pitching coach.
 He coached the French junior national team in the 2009 European Junior Championship and 2010 World Junior Championship.

 Keino Perez was a key starting pitcher for Rouen in 2010 and 2011, years in which Rouen again won the French Championship.
-In 2012, Perez made the transition from player to player-coach.
+In 2012, Perez made the transition from player to player-coach (succeeding Robin Roy as Rouen manager).
 In his first year coaching Rouen, the Huskies finished 26-2 in the regular season, won the Challenge de France and French Championship.
 They became the first French club to make the European Final 4.
 Perez pitched mainly out of the bullpen as Rouen's closer.
 In 2013 Perez and Rouen again took home the Challenge de France and French Championship.
 In addition to coaching Rouen, Perez joined the French national team coaching staff.

 2014 saw Perez notch career win number 100 with Rouen.
 It also saw the Huskies streak of nine straight titles snapped as Rouen lost in the semi-finals.
 Perez pitched more than expected, logging 74.0 innings, posting a record of 7-2 with 57 K and a 1.09 ERA (Regular Season, Challenge de France and Playoffs).
-In September Perez was the third base coach for France in the 2014 European Championship.
-Perez is Rouen's all time leader with 105 career victories and counting.
+In September, Perez was the third base coach for France in the 2014 European Championship.
+France, now coached by Eric Gagne, made some noise by beating the Netherlands and finishing sixth with a team many considered to be the strongest ever put on the field by "Les Bleus"

 - Rouen Huskies bio